eapenkuruvilla/ASN-J3287/README.md

 │  0.
 BUILD TOOL  (one-time)                           │
 │                                                      │
 │  # Clone one level above this repo                   │
-│  git clone https://github.com/mouse07410/asn1c       │
+│  # This fork is actively maintained and supports     │ │  # newer features such as IOC (Information Object    │ │  # Classes) not available in the upstream original.  │ │  git clone https://github.com/mouse07410/asn1c       │
 │  cd asn1c && autoreconf -iv && ./configure           │
 │  make && sudo make install                           │